ParallelMaths/parallel/pages/7-10-a-matter-factorial.md

 If you ÷3,600 then you get 1,008 hours, and if you ÷24 then you get 42 days, and if you ÷7 then you get 6 weeks.

-Another way to think about this is to take the elements of 10! and observe how they can be paired up conveniently turn seconds into weeks.
+Another way to think about this is to take the elements of 10! and observe how they can be paired up conveniently to turn seconds into weeks.

 10! = 10 × 9 × 8 × 7 × 6 × 5 × 4 × 3 × 2 × 1